scroll-tech/scroll-documentation/CONTRIBUTING.md

 git push -f
 ```

-It's okay to force push over your own PR branch.
+It's okay to force push over your PR branch.
 That's what we want so that the commits are clean.

 ## How to squash a PR